sudheermuthyala/EKS/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 ```
 ## Create EC2 Keypair
-- Create a new EC2 Keypair with name as ``
+- Create a new EC2 Keypair with name as `eks`